 Researchers at Anthropic have developed a method called Collective Constitutional AI (CCAI).
 It is a multi-stage process for “sourcing and integrating public preferences into a ‘constitution’ using the Polis platform for online deliberation and fine-tuning a language model to adhere to this set of preferences using Constitutional AI” (Huang et al., 2024; see also Abiri, 2024).
 The goal is to enhance public participation in shaping LLMs and ensure they align with public value preferences.
 The Anthropic researchers demonstrate how CCAI can result in improved bias scores.

 In addition to constitutional AI, there is the concept of establishing AI guardrails (Ayyamperumal & Ge, 2024; Dong et al., 2024).
 The central idea is to monitor and filter the inputs and outputs of trained LLMs to address their inherent risks and ethical concerns, such as biases and discrimination, safety and reliability issues, privacy violations, the spread of misinformation, lack of explainability, non-reproducibility, and “dataset poisoning.”
 Essentially, this approach aims to better align these models with desired moral behaviors and societal norms while minimizing potential harm.
 Guardrails like NeMo-Guardrails, Llama Guard, and Guardrails AI may incorporate requirements from multiple categories, such as preventing offensive and hate speech, ensuring compliance with ethical principles like fairness and privacy, and reducing hallucinations.
-For example, safety protocols in the form of programmable guardrails can prevent LLMs from processing harmful requests, adjust results to reduce risk or ensure adherence to specific ethical standards and principles.
+For example, safety protocols in the form of programmable guardrails can prevent LLMs from processing harmful requests, adjust results to reduce risk, or ensure adherence to specific ethical standards and principles.

 To effectively build guardrails, developers must consider the entire development lifecycle – from specification and design to implementation, integration, verification, validation, and production release.
 The critical elements of technical implementation involve detecting vulnerabilities, enhancing or fine-tuning LLMs, and ensuring protection through input/output engineering.
 Current methods for implementing guardrails and aligning models include intrinsic and extrinsic bias evaluation techniques, fairness and toxicity assessment tools to support responsible AI development, testability, fail-safes, and situational awareness.
 Technical strategies include layered protection models (e.g., Gatekeeper Layer, Knowledge Anchor Layer, Parametric Layer), Retrieval Augmented Generation architectures, and other bias mitigation techniques.
 Additional valuable tools include robustness bonds (to address offensive content and prevent “jailbreaking”), team diversity (to enhance fairness), and watermarking techniques (to tackle privacy and copyright concerns) (Ayyamperumal & Ge, 2024; Dong et al., 2024).

-Designing and implementing guardrails presents challenges, including potential trade-offs between flexibility and stability and safety and intelligence.
+Designing and implementing guardrails presents challenges, including potential trade-offs between flexibility and stability, and safety and intelligence.
 Other issues include emergent complexities, unclear goals and metrics, system testability, and associated costs.
 According to the authors (Ayyamperumal & Ge, 2024; Dong et al., 2024), a multi-disciplinary approach is essential, which involves establishing community standards through stakeholder dialogue and ensuring that LLMs align with societal values.
 This approach requires continuous evaluation and refinement, including regular assessments of LLM outputs, updating models to reflect evolving norms, and integrating feedback from diverse users, as outlined in constitutional AI theory.

 3. The OpenAI Model Spec: AI Ethics and Constitutional Frameworks